 Practical Tips for EU Project Management

-EU projects are funded through several instruments.
-Depending on the instrument and the line of funding, various different detailed requirements are imposed on project management.
-EU projects in the 7th Framework Program for Research require regular submission of the following documents:
+EU projects are funded through instruments.
+Depending on the instrument, the requirements on project management can be quite different.
+EU projects in Horizon require regular submission of the following documents:

 Activity and Management Reports

-For every project there are contractually agreed reporting periods.
-Scientific activity and financial management reports must be compiled for every reporting period.
-Furthermore, all project expenses within a reporting period must be documented in a so-called "Form C." The EU Commission will provide online tools for the compilation of these documents.
-The EU Liaison Office can, if required, provide you with support when using these tools.
+- technical and financial reports must be compiled for every reporting period.
+Furthermore, project expenses within a reporting period must be documented in online-forms.
+The EU Participant Portal provides online tools for the compilation of these documents.

 Audit Certificates (certificate on financial statements)

 In Horizon 2020, projects that receive more than € 325,000 EU contributions (direct costs), must submit an audit certificate at the end of the project.
 At JGU this certificate is issued by an external auditor.
 Please contact the in due time to allow for proper preparation and coordination.